-On rare occasions, early stages of conditions like shingles or post herpetic neuralgia of the chest can be treated in combination with spinal cord stimulator, antidepressants, anti-seizure medications, or specific nerve blocks that target the dorsal root ganglion.
-Those patients who have had open heart surgery may develop a burning type of chest pain that can be easily treated with external electrical stimulators that are implanted underneath the skin.
-Chest pain can be from esophageal spasms, reflux, hiatal hernia, just to name a few
+On rare occasions, early stages of conditions like shingles or postherpetic neuralgia of the chest can be treated with a spinal cord stimulator, antidepressants, anti-seizure medications, or specific nerve blocks that target the dorsal root ganglion.
+Patients who have had open-heart surgery may develop a burning type of chest pain that can be easily treated with external electrical stimulators implanted underneath the skin.
+Chest pain can be from esophageal spasms, hiatal hernia, acid reflux, a collapsed lung,

 Chest pain is not something you should ignore, as some conditions can be life-threatening.
 If you’re experiencing chest pain, you should see Dr. Minehart for medical advice.

 Chest pain has many different causes.
 In most cases, chest pain is not caused by a heart problem and isn’t usually life-threatening.
 Your symptoms will typically give you an idea of the cause.
 However, don’t self-diagnose as chest pain associated with shortness of breath can be symptoms of a heart attack or stroke.
 You should see a GP if you’re worried.

 Heartburn or Indigestion: If you experience a sharp pain in your chest with a burning sensation that goes away when you move around a bit, you may just have acid reflux or a stomach issue.
 It usually starts after eating, bringing up food or bitter-tasting fluids to your throat.
 It’s common to experience acid reflux when you are full and bloated.

 Chest Sprain or Strain: Chest pain can be caused by strained chest muscle.
 You may have lifted something heavy without the proper lifting techniques or injured yourself playing sports like rowing or tennis.
 This chest pain typically starts after chest injury or chest exercise but normally feels better with rest.